AdobeDocs/experience-manager-65.it-IT/help/assets/config-smart-tagging.md

 <!-- TBD: This link will update soon after the new articles goes live on docs.adobe.com.
 Change it when new URL is available.
 -->

-Per abilitare i tag avanzati avanzati avanzati, oltre a quanto indicato sopra, installa anche il service pack [](https://helpx.adobe.com/it/experience-manager/aem-releases-updates.html)AEM più recente.
+Per abilitare Enhanced Smart Tags, oltre a quanto sopra, installare anche il service pack [di](https://helpx.adobe.com/it/experience-manager/aem-releases-updates.html)Experience Manager più recente.

 ## Recuperare il certificato pubblico {#obtain-public-certificate}